linhub15/time-ish/README.md

 Before building the project ensure all dependencies are installed.
-First build the Angular App `ng build --prod` this will build the static files into `api/wwwroot` Then run the C# debugger in `/api/` this will serve the Api and the static files
+First build the Angular App `ng build --prod` this will build the static files into `api/wwwroot` Then run the C# debugger.
+The VSCode launch.json should auto build and run the C# web api and serve the static angular app.

 ## Project Dependencies
 * Microsoft .NET Core v2.1